ycq091044/GCN-Oversmooth/README.md

 # Revisiting Over-smoothing in Deep GCNs
-Here are the complete codes and datasets that I used for "Revisiting Over-smoothing in Deep GCNs"/ They are categorized into different folders according to the experimental sections in the paper.
+Here are the complete codes and datasets that I used for "Revisiting Over-smoothing in Deep GCNs".
+They are categorized into different folders according to the experimental sections in the paper.
 Please contact me <chaoqiy2@illinois.edu> if you have any question.